vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Example (run this on the same directory where the .changes and .dsc files have been generated by the previous step):
 ```
-cranky-review *.changes
+cranky review *.changes
 ```

-### Uploading packages - cranky-upload
+### Uploading packages - `cranky upload`

-The command cranky-upload does not exist yet.
+The command `cranky upload` does not exist yet.
 In the meantime, the following manual procedure will serve.

 Push git repositories to your Launchpad for a review: